BEGINNINGS IN ITALY

 CABARET, PERFORMANCE ART, FASHION AND PRESENTING

 Throughout the years he never abandoned the cabaret scene, performing in mainstream venues (The Regency Rooms), alternative clubs (Kaos London), on the fetish scene (Torture Garden) and charity events (Franko B‘s Untouchable series) in London and around the world.
 His collaborations with Ron Athey and Carlos Motta are among his more recent forays into performance art, with shows and installations at Naples’ Madre (2009), Buenos Aires’ Malba (2018), Berlin Biennale (2020), MAMBO Bogota’ (2023) and many other museums and festivals.
 Ernesto has performed at two editions of the London Fashion Week, for Nasir Mazhar, at Pitti Uomo, for Carlo Volpi, and at other major fashion events around Europe.
-He sporadically serves as presenter and moderator at special events, like a Q&A with rapper Mykki Blanco at a festival in Italy, in 2019.
+He sporadically serves as presenter and moderator at special events, like a Q&A with rapper Mykki Blanco at a festival in Italy, in 2019, and introducing the 70th edition of the Taormina Film Festival in 2024.
 In 2020 he was part of the international jury of the 10th edition of the Sicilia Queer Filmfest.

 LECTURES AND TEACHING

-Ernesto creates fun “performed lectures” that he has taken to universities, theatres and opera houses around the world, on a variety of academic subjects (history of music, gender and individual performers).
+Ernesto creates fun “performed lectures” that he has taken to universities, art galleries, theatres and opera houses around the world (Angela Peralta Theatre, San Miguel de Allende, Mexico, 2006; European Institute of Fashion and Design (IED), Milan, 2023 and 2024; International Seminar on Contemporary Theatre Performance at Malayalam University, Tirur, India, 2024) on a variety of academic subjects (history of music, queer studies and individual performers).
 A sought after teacher of theatre history and techniques, he has taught in drama schools in UK, Spain and Italy.
-In 2016 he gave a masterclass at the Royal Academy of Dramatic Art in London, the only Italian to do so in the institution’s 119 years.
-In May 2023 he gave a lesson on personal brand at the European Institute of Fashion and Design (IED) in Milan.
+In 2016 he gave a masterclass at the Royal Academy of Dramatic Art in London, the only Italian to do so in the institution’s 120 years.

 RADIO, TV AND CINEMA